datacoves/balboa/z_training_dbt_102.md

 - Show `select * from starschema_covid19.public.jhu_dashboard_covid_19_global;`
 - Discuss pros/cons of using an incremental table for this use case
     - incremental would not store previous values if data was updated to a more accurate value after the fact
+    - Snapshot will keep every version of truth
+    # TODO add diagram
 - Show snapshot at snapshots/snp_jhu_dashboard_covid_19_global.sql
     - Discuss unique key, timestamp field
     - Make a subfolder of snapshots `starschema_covid19` and move snapshot, to align with best practise